Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/README.md

 ## Overview
 The documentation is separated into multiple parts:

-* [The Background](/pages/background/){:.heading.flip-title} --- Describes the concept and literature of the model in a broader context.
+* [Model Background](/pages/background/){:.heading.flip-title} --- Describes the concept and literature of the model in a broader context.
-* [The Architecture](/pages/architecture){:.heading.flip-title} --- Shows the different (code) parts of the model and how they are connected.
+* [Model Architecture](/pages/architecture){:.heading.flip-title} --- Shows the different (code) parts of the model and how they are connected.
-* [The Interaction](/pages/interaction){:.heading.flip-title} --- Explains how to interact with the model.
+* [Model Interaction](/pages/interaction){:.heading.flip-title} --- Explains how to interact with the model.
-* [The Parameters](/pages/parameters){:.heading.flip-title} --- Shows a listing of all parameters of the model per submodule.
+* [Model Parameters](/pages/parameters){:.heading.flip-title} --- Shows a listing of all parameters of the model per submodule.
-* [The Output](/pages/output){:.heading.flip-title} --- Gives an overview and explanation of the inner workings of all submodules producing about.
+* [Model Output](/pages/output){:.heading.flip-title} --- Gives an overview and explanation of the inner workings of all submodules producing about.

 ## Quick Start
 ### Prerequisites